 The State Records Act provides a number of means to lawfully dispose of State records.
-Generally this is through the retention and disposal authorities issued by State Records.
+Generally this is through the retention and disposal authorities issued by NSW State Archives.
 Another means is in accordance with the normal administrative practice provisions of the Act which allow for the disposal of certain types of facilitative and duplicate records.
 Please see Schedule 2 of the State Records Regulation 2015 for more information on what constitutes normal administrative practice in a public office.

 Who is covered by the State Records Act?

 The legislation covers a wide range of public sector bodies, including:

 - NSW Government agencies

 - State owned corporations